pzpzpzp1/nestSim/README.md

 ### Plots

 * Height/density as a function of AR
-* # of rattlers after compressing w/o gravity.
+* Number of rattlers after compressing w/o gravity.
 Start with isotropic distribution in height.
     * What % can be removed?
 Disks ~ 1-5%
 * No friction, gravity, or rattlers: (# contacts) = 5 * (# DOF)